Backyard Suites and Multiplexes

 These designs include:

-All small-scale Housing Design Catalogue plans will be reviewed by the City of Regina for zoning compliance within typical timeframes.
+All small-scale Housing Design Catalogue plans will be reviewed by the City of Regina for compliance within typical timeframes.
 Standard review times for permits are 10 days for one or two unit buildings, and 20 days for buildings with three or more residential units.
 The design plans offer a head start by reducing the likelihood of correction requirements that delay permit approvals.

 Derived Designs